sunrisellc/Multi-Pool-Installer/README.md

-## Update regarding this repo and the future of it.
-As many of you know I have been gone for many months.
-Things were going great in my life and then tragedy stuck, and no I am not talking about COVID.
-Im not going to spin a sad story or give any other details other then, depression is a real thing.
-Anyone you know or yourself may suffer terribly from it.
-Don't ignore the signs, don't laugh it off, or take their word that they are ok if its a relative or friend because they are not ok.
-And don't go at it alone if you suffer silently from it.
-For those that feel the desire this all doantion addresses have been updated.

-## There are several forks of this repo now that are being maintained by some great people and plenty of help on the discord.
-Be safe eveyone. - CPB

 ## Ultimate Crypto-Server Setup Installer! 🚀

 ## This is opened as a public beta - all features are not final!